 Your site’s content needs to provide its visitors with a benefit.
 If your readers are gaining something from it then they’ll come back for more, it really is as straightforward as that.

 Find your niche – have a look at your competitor’s sites, what are they doing well and what gaps can you see that your site could cover?
 There’s never any harm in checking out the competition, in fact, it’s strongly advised if you want to find your niche.

 Innovative – think outside the box.
 What kind of things do your target audience love to see and how can your site provide them with it in the most engaging way?
-Perhaps you could start a blog series with top tips from your industry or maybe you have a great idea for a string of blogs or podcasts.
-If you’re struggling with ideas, have a chat with a member of your current clientele or somebody who you’d like to become a client or customer to get their advice.
+Perhaps you could start a blog series with top tips from your industry or maybe you have a great idea for a string of podcasts or infographics.
+If you’re struggling with ideas, have a chat with a member of your current clientele or somebody who you’d like to become a customer to get their advice.